onzfonz/comp227/src/content/8/en/part8b.md

 });
 ```

-The defined constant `operation` has now the type `Operation` and the compiler is perfectly happy,
+The defined constant `operation` has now the type `Operation` and the compiler is perfectly happy.
-no quieting of the Eslint rule is needed on the following function call.
+Notice we removed the Eslint rule comment before the call to `calculator()`.
-The new variable is actually not needed, the type assertion can be done when an argument is passed to the function:
+Furthermore, the type assertion can be done when an argument is passed to the function, removing the need for the `operation` variable:

 ```js
 app.post("/calculate", (req, res) => {